Euro 2024: Full list of pundits, commentators and presenters on BBC and ITV

-BBC and ITV will provide strong teams for the action in Germany, including Frank Lampard, Brentford manager Thomas Frank and Tottenham boss Ange Postecoglou
+BBC and ITV have provided strong teams for the action in Germany and will both show the final between England and Spain

 Support truly